Unlocking Potential Through Group Therapy for Autism

 Early intervention with Applied Behavior Analysis (ABA) therapy is crucial for maximizing developmental gains in children with autism spectrum disorder (ASD).
 Starting ABA therapy as early as possible can lead to significantly better outcomes.
 Research indicates that beginning ABA before age four can greatly enhance a child's social and communication skills, and facilitate better interactions with peers.

-Before Age 2 | Foundation for language development and early social skills |
+- Before Age 2: Lays a foundation for language development and early social skills.

-Age 2 - 3 | Increased engagement and interaction with caregivers and peers |
+- Age 2 - 3: Enhances engagement and interaction with caregivers and peers.

-Age 4 - 6 | Greater improvements in social communication, reducing the need for special services later on |
+- Age 4 - 6: Results in greater improvements in social communication, reducing the need for special services later.

 ABA therapy not only teaches children new skills by breaking tasks into small, manageable steps but also employs positive reinforcement for progress, thereby minimizing problematic behaviors.